 Does energy management have an investment grade ROI?

-Within any large organisation, there are fixed and variable costs associated with developing a disciplined approach to energy management.
+Within any large organisation, there are fixed and variable costs associated with developing a disciplined approach to energy management and cost reduction.

-For smaller energy uses, the fixed costs such as “sustainability” staff, smart metering and consulting can often outweigh the potential benefit, whereby only a low internal rate of return (IRR) is generated (when considering all costs).
+For smaller energy uses, fixed costs such as a sustainability manager, smart metering and consulting can often outweigh the potential benefit, whereby only a low internal rate of return (IRR) is generated (when considering all costs).
 This is possibly why small to medium energy users don’t hire engineers, use expert consultants or pay for sophisticated energy management software.

-• Physical infrastructure is the hardware or capital upgrades to systems, processes or equipment.
-These are the physical upgrades e.g. refrigeration, insulation, building envelope, motor, pump, lighting or other renewable energy options.
+- Physical infrastructure is the hardware or capital upgrades to systems, processes or equipment.
+These are the physical upgrades e.g. refrigeration, insulation, building envelope modifications, motor, pump, lighting or other renewable energy options.

 The Project Approach Trap

-Many organisations lose the correct focus and get trapped in a project-based approach.
-This is where an individual technology or physical infrastructure upgrade is put forward in a one off business case and then implemented using internal staff.
+Many organisations don’t consider the enabling infrastructure and get trapped in a project-based approach.
+This is where an individual technology or physical infrastructure upgrade is put forward in a one off business case.

 There are several critiques of this approach:

-• Budget for verification of project cash flows rarely included (independent review to hold suppliers accountable)
+- Budget for verification of project cash flows rarely included i.e. independent Measurement and Verification (M&V) to build confidence

-A focus on including the supporting infrastructure prevents these issues and is a more mature investment methodology.
+A focus on including the supporting infrastructure and thinking holistically prevents these issues and is a more mature investment methodology.

 In the example below, this can be funded via savings with an investment grade return (provided you annual energy usage and savings are high enough).